Arvgov/RAG_AWS/README.md

 ## RAG QA system for AWS Sagemaker

 In this project, I have implemented Retrieval-augmented generation (RAG) to answer questions related to AWS Sagemaker.
-The pretrained model is flan-t5-xl, and the code was run using Sagemaker endpoints.
+The pretrained model is flan-t5-xl, and the code was run using AWS endpoints.
 For our prompt contexts, a csv file with questions and answers related to sagemaker can be found here: s3://jumpstart-cache-prod-us-east-2/training-datasets/Amazon_SageMaker_FAQs/

 I used Pinecone to implement RAG, and used streamlit to have an interactive front-end for my deployed RAG model.
 Here is a screenshot of what that looks like: